KayleKaupanger/whatshouldilearn.today/_posts/2017-04-10-wordpress-collapsible-heading.md

 Wordpress without plugins can be an exhuasting effort.
 After being assigned a project with limited plugins, I had to search for a solution using pure CSS & HTML.

-I have found that '<summary>' and '<detail>' tags are easiest for this exact purpose. o css is required at all as the collapsing and showing are part of the tags definition/formatting.
+I have found that <' summary '> and <' detail '>' tags are perfect for headings.
+There really isn't any CSS required as the collapsing and showing are part of the tags definition/formatting.
+We will cover CSS later...

 Example: